procf/colloids-setup/03-VMD-Install-Guide.md

 <br>
 ## Installing the VMD Movie Plugin Requirements

-You should also install the VMD Movie Plugin software requirements so that you have the full set of movie options when saving visualizations.
+As a final step, you should also install the VMD Movie Plugin software requirements so that you have the full set of movie options when saving visualizations.

 The list of requirements for different operating systems is available on the VMD website [here](http://www.ks.uiuc.edu/Research/vmd/plugins/vmdmovie/).